-Let's acknowledge right off the bat that banks tend to draw a lot of consumer complaints.
+Let's acknowledge right off the bat that banks tend to draw a lot of gripes from consumers.

 No one likes fees, and banks have added a lot of them in the last decade.
 Other policies also tend to sometimes rub consumers the wrong way.